kingo132/a51m-r2-5700m-hackintosh/README.md

 # Everything works except

 * Internal display does not support brightness adjustment
   * fixed!
-Only warm boot from Windows will work, cold boot won't work.
 See my modified version of Whatevergreen for more detail: https://github.com/acidanthera/WhateverGreen/pull/90
 * Geekbench 5 Metal score only get 20000 under mac os, which compared to Windows 10 will get 50000
   * fixed!
 Modify the vBIOS using this tool ([RED BIOS EDITOR](https://www.igorslab.de/en/red-bios-editor-and-morepowertool-adjust-and-optimize-your-vbios-and-even-more-stable-overclocking-navi-unlimited/3/)) and use that vBIOS to add ATY,bin_image property.
 See [Unlock the performace of rx5700m in MacOS section](#unlock-the-performace-of-rx5700m-in-macos)
 * Trackpad not support guesture